What's New in Chattanooga, Tennessee: 2018-2019

 Experience Chattanooga offers specially curated outdoor adventures that showcase the natural beauty of Tennessee and the local tastes of Chattanooga.
 Experiences are designed for small groups of all skill levels and include: transportation to and from the scenic destinations, guided hike/drive, incredible views, photos of the group throughout the adventure, and a coupon to one of the local partner restaurants which include Tony’s Pasta & Trattoria, Rembrandt’s Coffee House, Milk & Honey, Community Pie, and Urban Stack.
 (Sept.
 2018)

 The Chattanooga Choo Choo, located in the Southside District, has been undergoing $20+ million in renovations.
-Additions include Songbirds Guitars, Songbirds North & South Stages, Frothy Monkey, STIR, American Draft, Regan’s Place, Westbound Bar, Back Stage Bar, and The Comedy Catch and the Backstage Bar.
+Additions include Songbirds Guitars, Songbirds North & South Stages, Frothy Monkey, STIR, American Draft, Regan’s Place, Westbound Bar, The Comedy Catch and the Backstage Bar, Gate 11 Distillery, Echelon Cycle Studio, and Chattanooga Jewelry.
 Renovations include upgrades to the lobby, Glenn Miller Gardens, and Building 1, along with conversion of Buildings 2 & 3 into apartments.
 Station Street, formerly an alleyway, was renovated to become pedestrian friendly, provide patio access to the restaurants and entertainment venues, and provide an outdoor space for events.
 Station Street recently became the 11th street nationwide to allow on-street consumption of alcohol.
+The Glenn Miller Gardens is also an open container qualified area.
 Across the street, there’s Terminal Brewhouse, Chattanooga Whiskey, Hot Chocolatier, Wildflower Tea, Blue Orleans, and more.

 Ruby Falls, an 88-year-old attraction, completed Phase I of a $20 million expansion and renovation.
 Phase I included: new entrance and ticket atrium, self-service kiosks, accessible Blue Heron Overlook, open-air dining, Village Gift Shop, and the outdoor Village Plaza for live music, etc. (seasonal).
 Ruby Falls used more than 40 LEED strategies in the design of the new venue which included additional solar panels, LED lighting, and an 8,000-gallon rainwater collection system for irrigation.
 Phase II includes expanding food services, creating more spaces for guests to relax, and converting the former gift shop into an event venue space.
 (June 2018)